pravega/pravega/documentation/src/docs/controller-service.md

 #### Retention Set

- Controller periodically generates the tail streamcut on the stream and stores them as a chronological time series in the stream metadata called retention set.
+ Controller periodically generates the tail streamcut on the Stream and stores them as a chronological time series in the Stream metadata called retention set.
 This retention set is stored in the metadata table.
-These streamcuts are used to identify truncation points for application of retention policy for the stream.
+These streamcuts are used to identify truncation points for application of retention policy for the Stream.

 #### Writer Marks
- Writers report their positions and times in the form of writer marks to controller service which are then stored in the metadata table.
-One of the controller instances then looks at these marks and consolidates them to produce watermarks.
+ Writers report their positions and times in the form of writer marks to Controller service which are then stored in the metadata table.
+One of the Controller instances then looks at these marks and consolidates them to produce watermarks.

 #### Subscribers
- As part of 0.9, a new experimental feature has been included in Pravega to keep track of subscriber readergroups and the stream automatically purges the data only after it has been consumed by all subscribers.
-To achieve this, readergroups report their positions to controller and controller stores their subscriber streamcuts in subscriber metadata for the stream.
+ As part of 0.9, a new experimental feature has been included in Pravega to keep track of subscriber readergroups and the Stream automatically purges the data only after it has been consumed by all subscribers.
+To achieve this, readergroups report their positions to Controller and Controller stores their subscriber streamcuts in subscriber metadata for the Stream.
 It then consolidates these streamcuts to compute a lower bound and truncate at such a lowerbound.
-Users explicitly have to opt in for subscription and the default mode of using pravega streams do not enable a subscription.
+Users explicitly have to opt in for subscription and the default mode of using Pravega Streams do not enable a subscription.

 ### Stream Store Caching

 #### In-memory Cache
-Since there could be multiple concurrent requests for a given Stream being processed by the same Controller instance, it is suboptimal to read the value by querying pravega table segments every time.
+Since there could be multiple concurrent requests for a given Stream being processed by the same Controller instance, it is suboptimal to read the value by querying pravega Table Segments every time.
 So we have introduced an **in-memory cache** that each Stream store maintains.
 It caches retrieved metadata per Stream so that there is maximum one copy of the data per Stream in the cache.
 There are two in-memory caches:

-- _A cache of
-multiple Stream objects in the store_
+- _A cache of multiple Stream objects in the store_
 - _Cache properties of a Stream in the Stream object_.

 The cache can contain both mutable and immutable records.
 Immutable records, by definition are not a problem.
 For mutable values, we have introduced a notion of [Operation Context](#operation-context) and for each new operation, which ensures that during an operation we lazily load latest value of entities into the cache and then use them for all computations within that [Operation's context](#operation-context).